jenbeltran/fs1000-debugging-exam-rubric/README.md

 # FS1000 Individual Debugging Exam

 You will be given a files with broken code and a Figma design.
 You will need to troubleshoot to get the files to match the design.

 ### Rules
 - Must be logged off Slack
 - The internet is fair game
+- You have 1hr and 15mins to send me a Github link

 ### Grading
 | Assessment Criteria | Not Good Enough _(0% score <60%)_ | Good _(60% score <90%)_ | Very Good _(%90 score %100)_ | **Marks** |